 In the same year, almost 1,400 of New Jersey’s public water systems violated the EPA’s water quality standards, and 96 of those were serious violators.

 One of America’s industrial centers, Ohio is also one of its most polluted states.

 In 2016, the town of Sebring discovered they had a Flint-like problem — unsafe levels of lead were found in the water system, leading to a brief shutdown of schools and businesses.
 Since then, conditions have somewhat improved throughout the state.
 But even low-level childhood exposure to lead can have harmful consequences, including the possible development of seizures, learning disabilities, and behavioral problems.

-After testing the water, officials blamed acid mine drainage for the problem.
 After years of poor mining practices, many rural Ohio communities live with water that has unsafe levels of iron, sulfate, or other mineral compounds.
-But Sebring and Navarre aren’t the only Ohio cities with hazardous tap water.
-In 2015, 2.96 million residents were served by contaminated community water systems, putting over a fourth of the state’s population at risk.
+And Sebring isn’t the only Ohio city with hazardous tap water.
+In 2019, approximately 1,500 of Ohio’s public water systems violated the EPA’s water quality standards, and 58 of those were serious violators.

 The Sunshine State is known for sprawling beaches and world-renowned parks, drawing millions of tourists each year.

 But in 2018, the water conditions of Florida faced two ecological emergencies.
 Red tide microorganisms drifted into the Gulf of Mexico, and blue-green algae overflowed into rivers, lakes, and the ocean.
 The combination of both eco-disasters killed large amounts of marine life, and it has turned national attention to the state of Florida’s waters.